GurlerCode/LiveCELL_UNet_for_Segmentations/README.md

-# IS THIS CELL ALIVE?
+# UNet Segmentation for LiveCELL Imaging
-## U-Net Segmentation for LiveCell Imaging
+## IS THIS CELL ALIVE?
+U-Net Segmentation for LiveCell Imaging
 This is the U-Net Segmentation for LiveCell Imaging project!
 This repository contains a comprehensive implementation of the U-Net architecture for semantic segmentation of live cell microscopy images.
 The U-Net model is widely used for image segmentation tasks and particularly effectively segment biomedical images with complex structures.

 ## Introduction